Fan Tutorial 3b - Verify System - Test Module

 Once you click on the icon, you have a new dialog box, Select the last icon with three vertical windows.

-In this box, unselect all the attributes and select only the following attributes: Text, Parents, Children, Applicable Components, Verification status, Verification Methods, Closeout references and Tags.
+In this box, unselect all the attributes and select only the following attributes: Text, Parents, Children, Applicable Blocks, Verification status, Verification Methods, Closeout references and Tags.

 The user can also select/unselect the attributes through the “Columns” on the right side.
 We have shown this approach to make you also aware of the additional options you have on the column headers, such as Filters and table sizing options.
 For instance, the funnel symbol provides filtering options for a specific column.